osrufung/irregularverbs/README.md

 ## Release Notes

 * OR - v0.1 first stable version (19/12/2012)
 * RB - v0.2 changed button based interface for swipe based one (19/12/2012)
+* RB - v0.3 now you can usa an alphabetical sorted list or a random one (20/12/2012)

 ## Screenshot
 ![Screenshot](https://raw.github.com/rbarbera/irregularverbs/master/screenshot_touch.png)